 The Improving Access to Psychological Therapies (IAPT) programme began in 2008 and has transformed treatment of anxiety disorders and depression in England.
 Over 900,000 people now access adult IAPT services each year.
 They are provided with a range of talking therapies and outcomes are measured at each appointment.
 The IAPT data set captures details about patients, services, therapies and outcome measures.

 The mental health team also collects the Assuring Transformation (AT) collection.
 This collects data about people with learning disabilities or autism who are admitted to hospital.
 It was set up in reaction to the Winterbourne view scandal.
 Data is collected to make sure people are not in hospital if they would be better looked after in the community.

-It is expected that the AT collection will stop in March 2019, as MHSDS now includes people in contact with learning disability services.
+It is expected that the AT collection will stop in the future, as MHSDS now includes people in contact with learning disability services.

 The MHSDS collects information from service providers and organisations that provide specialist secondary mental health, learning disabilities and autism spectrum disorder services.